Juan-Nathan/nlp-network-analysis/README.md

 ### Bipartite Document-Token Network
 - Documents linked to tokens they contain
-- Nodes: Documents and tokens
+- Nodes = Documents and tokens
 - Edges = Token frequency in document
 - **Findings**:
   - Documents and tokens generally grouped by genre.